AppDaemon/appdaemon/docs/APPGUIDE.rst

 -  Initial start of AppDaemon
 -  Following a change to the Class code
 -  Following a change to the module parameters
--  Following initial configuration of an app
+-  Following initial configuration of an App
 -  Following a change in the status of Daylight Saving Time
 -  Following a restart of a plugin or underlying subsystem such as Home Assistant

 In every case, the App is responsible for recreating any state it might need as if it were the first time it was ever started.
-If ``initialize()`` is called, the app can safely assume that it is either being loaded for the first time, or that all callbacks and timers have been cancelled.
+If ``initialize()`` is called, the App can safely assume that it is either being loaded for the first time, or that all callbacks and timers have been cancelled.
 In either case, the App will need to recreate them.
-Depending upon the application, it may be desirable for the App to establish a state, such as whether or not a particular light is on, within the ``initialize()`` function to ensure that everything is as expected or to make immediate remedial action (e.g., turn off a light that might have been left on by mistake when the app was restarted).
+Depending upon the application, it may be desirable for the App to establish a state, such as whether or not a particular light is on, within the ``initialize()`` function to ensure that everything is as expected or to make immediate remedial action (e.g., turn off a light that might have been left on by mistake when the App was restarted).

-After the ``initialize()`` function is in place, the rest of the app consists of functions that are called by the various callback mechanisms, and any additional functions the user wants to add as part of the program logic.
+After the ``initialize()`` function is in place, the rest of the App consists of functions that are called by the various callback mechanisms, and any additional functions the user wants to add as part of the program logic.
 Apps are able to subscribe to three main classes of